ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

   - text should auto refresh AND be scrollable
   - menu button should not take to much space on mobile
   - interface should not be fugly
+- replace all hard coded instances of "temporary.chat" so it can be deployed with any fqdn
+- create self signed certificate when the server is only accessible via ip (+ put the fingerprint and ip in the html main page?)
+- make a hackish solution to use dynamic dns + let's encrypt?
 - create api for expert users that want to manage their encryption
 - add database backend for text
 - preview urls shared in the room